Budapest Festival Orchestra: Jolivet, Harrison, Reich

 - Amadinda Percussion Group

 - Anett Jóföldi – flute

 - Conductor: Zoltán Rácz

 The Amadinda Percussion Group will be turning 35 in spring 2019.
 As part of their celebrations, they will perform a chamber concert together with the BFO.
-The programme at the BMC will feature two concert pieces, preceded by an exotic French opening work and followed by the Hungarian premiere of a piece by Steve Reich.
+The programme at the BMC will feature two concert pieces, complemented by an exotic French work and followed by the Hungarian premiere of a piece by Steve Reich.

-Like listening to the excited song of an exotic bird, the concert kicks off with the concerto suite of the French André Jolivet, composed in 1965.
+Like listening to the excited song of an exotic bird, the concert continues with the concerto suite of the French André Jolivet, composed in 1965.
 The star of the piece is the brilliant flute.
 The comparison to the atmosphere of a distant land is no coincidence: the composer grew up on Montmartre, was attracted to cubism, esoteric philosophy and traditional African music, and travelled a great deal during his life.

 The second half of the concert will offer Hungarian audiences the first opportunity to hear a 2005 composition by the first master of minimalist music, Steve Reich.
 Typical of the composer’s pieces, the work is repetitive and features the silvery sounds of four vibraphones intertwined with three string quartets.
 Their radiance is counterbalanced by the double-bass-like deep sounds of two pianos.